TrueLayer/tl-prisma-interview/README.md

 ## Themes {#Themes}

-The project will have to contain 2 themes in order to style the Button component accordingly
+The project will have to contain 2 themes in order to style the components correctly

 | Category   | Sub category  | Theme 1     | Value      | Theme 1      | Value    |
 | ---------- | ------------- | ----------  |----------- |-----------   | -------- |